fxch-ltd/REDIS-Mirror/README.md

     WSP -->|"Subscribe"| REPLICA
 ```

-The Redis Mirror Community Edition uses a specific Redis architecture:
+The REDIS Mirror uses a specific Redis architecture:

 1. A main Redis instance at the WSP
 2. A replica Redis instance with a special ACL configuration that allows the Exchange to: